Gemini0607/Sentiment-Analysis/README.md

 # Aim
 The aim was to compare the accuracies of the different algos used on both versions of the data.

+If anyone has annysuggestions on how to improve the pre-processing or the classifier accuracies, do let us know.
+Thank You